Building Trust in Teams: Factors to consider

 imgName

 Personally, I find competence to be the most important element.
-It may just be me, but I think many others will agree that it is almost impossible to trust someone who I don’t believe has the competency to perform the job well.
+It may just be me, but I think many others will agree that it is almost impossible to trust someone who you don’t believe has the competency to perform the job well.
 I’ll admit that I’m a little bit of a control freak when it comes to my work, and it takes a while for me to trust someone completely.

 Now you may be on the other side of the spectrum.
 Maybe you’re someone who likes to give people chances to prove themselves.
 Give them the benefit of the doubt.
 But whichever side of the spectrum you’re on, there’s no denying that competency plays a big role.